 OFFICIAL START is 8 a.m.
 Due to a large anticipated crowd, check-in, orientation, and free coffee and donuts, we advise you to arrive between 7 and 7:30.
 Raffle prizes will be drawn at 7:45, and you must be present to win.

-The walk will also introduce to you the edgy architecture of Burdett's Landing, the roadside nests of Edgewater parrots, the Little Red Lighthouse, Manhattan's many riverside sculptures, the famous High Line elevated walkway, and many other curiosities.
+There's an optional short detour up the palisaides to Weehawkin to view the spot where Alexander Hamilton died in a duel with Aron Burr.
+The walk will also introduce to you the edgy architecture of Burdett's Landing, the roadside nests of Edgewater parrots, views from the George Washington Bridge, the Little Red Lighthouse, Manhattan's many riverside sculptures, the famous High Line elevated walkway, and many other curiosities.

 Bring your friends and family to a memorable walk with many spectacular views.
 This is among the most highly rated walks in the region and always draws a big crowd.